Soft U.S. jobs data pin down dollar, euro hostage to Greek vote

 The International Monetary Fund warned on Thursday that Greece would need an extension of its European Union loans and a potentially large debt writeoff if it cannot implement economic reforms and its growth slows.

-Meanwhile, the Australian dollar fell to a 6-year low, hurt by disappointing domestic retail sales data and a continued sell-off in the Shanghai stock market.
-China is Australia's biggest trading partner and the Aussie is used as a proxy.
+Meanwhile, the Australian dollar fell to a 6-year low, hurt by disappointing domestic retail sales data, weak data from the services sector in China and a continued sell-off in the Shanghai stock market.
+China is Australia's biggest trading partner and the Aussie is used as a more liquid proxy.

 "We expect the Aussie to trend lower towards $0.72 medium-term," said Jane Foley, senior currency strategist at Rabobank.